 Trismus (difficulty opening and closing mouth) – Because a tooth extraction requires you to keep your mouth open for quite some time, your jaw may be sore for a few days after surgery.
 In most cases, this soreness does not last more than 5 days.
 You may experience some difficulty with chewing or swallowing, but your jaw mobility will return to normal after a few days.

 If you have any concerns or questions about how to care for your mouth after a tooth extraction, we invite you to contact our office.
-Our dentists and friendly team are always happy to help because we want you to have a speedy, stress-free recovery.
-If you experience any issues during your healing process, please contact our practice right away so that our dentists can care for you.
+Our dentist and friendly team are always happy to help because we want you to have a speedy, stress-free recovery.
+If you experience any issues during your healing process, please contact our practice right away so that our dentist can care for you.